 - Per Unit System

-Laboratory: for 15 hour(s) per Term for Full Term
+Face to Face On Campus 15 hour(s) per Term Full Term